 Overall, to quote one of our Ambassadors, “Classlist was a dream come true - I could finally forget about email” .

 So how is Classlist different?

-With Classlist, parents choose whether or not to share their email, phone number or address with other parents.
+With Classlist, parents choose whether or not to share their phone number, address or just approximate location with other parents.
 They can keep everything private and still participate on Classlist.
 This means Classlist can include everybody, regardless of what they wish to share.
-Parents can message each other without any need to paste personal data.
+Parents can message each other without any need to collect personal data.

 Parents can remove their account themselves from Classlist any time.
 Their data is deleted immediately, and no longer available to other parents.

 Because data is held securely in the cloud, once deleted centrally it is instantly and automatically removed from every device as these are refreshed.

 Every Classlist user is authenticated by a human being, making it difficult for non-parents to penetrate a school.

 There are pages more we could cover on data protection.
 The need to protect parents and: comply with new regulations was one of the reasons Classlist was launched back in 2016.
 However the landscape is changing all the time and if you feel there is any way in which our system could be improved, we are only too keen to have your feedback here.

 What about WhatsApp?
 Is that alright for reps?

 See our article on the differences between Classlist and WhatsApp